Sep 27, 2024

 Ogawa: As a company, our perspective tends to be limited to things that have a direct impact on our business today.
 Based on our firm understanding of “the concept that biodiversity underlies all economic activity,” we will thoroughly promote our circular economy initiative.
 By expanding our perspective to the entirety of nature and the planet, we believe that we will be able to create new relationships with partner companies.

-Dr. Adachi: In the coming age of nature positivity, a new market will emerge.
-I think it would be a good idea to take another look at nature, to make good use of nature to solve problems, and to be conscious of the upfront investment that will be required.
+Dr. Adachi: In the coming age of nature positive economy, I believe a new market will emerge.
+I think it would be a good idea to take another look at nature, to make good use of nature to solve problems, and to consider the upfront investment that will be required.

 Specific initiatives for becoming nature positive